 - Children 4–5, that means either a child car seat or a booster seat, depending on their size.

-That being said, according to the Florida Class E Driver License Handbook, published by the Department of Highway Safety and Motor Vehicles, children under 13 should be secured in the rear seat because airbags can injure or kill young children in the front seat.
+Now, here’s where front seat confusion happens.
+Florida law doesn’t ban a 6-, 8-, or even 10-year-old from riding up front.
+But that doesn’t mean it’s recommended.
+That being said, according to the Florida Class E Driver License Handbook, published by the Department of Highway Safety and Motor Vehicles, children under 13 are recommended to be secured in the rear seat because airbags can injure or kill young children in the front seat.

 In other words, Florida law may not prohibit children from sitting in the front seat once they turn 6, but state officials and child safety experts strongly recommend waiting until your child is at least 13 years old and physically large enough to sit safely with an adult seatbelt in the front seat of a vehicle.